Connecting to an external file server

 Where:

-<table_name>: Name of the external table that will be created in the Greenplum® database.<column_name>: Table column name.<data_type>: Table column data type.<path_to_file_on_remote_server>: Address of the servergpfdistruns on, connection port, and file path.
+<table_name>: Name of the external table you are creating in the Yandex MPP Analytics for PostgreSQL cluster.<column_name>: Table column name.<data_type>: Table column data type.<path_to_file_on_remote_server>: Address of the servergpfdistruns on, connection port, and file path.
 You can specify a particular file or a mask using the asterisk symbol (*).

 The WRITABLE option allows writing data to an external object.
 To read data from an external object, create an external table with the READABLE option.